wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

     *   (e) purchases, in person or by his agent, unclaimed impounded stock at a sale conducted by him on behalf of the local authority.

-    (2) Every such person is liable to a fine not exceeding $100 who---
+    (2) Every such person is liable on conviction to a fine not exceeding $100 who---

     *   (a) refuses to disclose or states untruly the name and address of the owner of any stock of which he is in charge or assisting in driving, or the name of the agent or overseer of the owner, on demand by any constable or ranger or by or on behalf of any person upon whose land the stock is trespassing; or